 To address resources to directly support intentional efforts to close equity gaps and address opportunity gaps, we need to adequately fund support programs and professional development opportunities that intentionally support equity (Eg. Outreach activities with Black African American community, differentiated orientation, teaching institute, equity institute).
 Funding must be tied to the strategic goals of the institution and the college must utilize mechanisms such as program review to direct resources to contribute to success and equity.
-Departments must utilize PREDD to review quantitative data and review qualitative data from the District Black Student Success workgroup to inform discussions that lead to specific action for closing the loop on strategies to support Black and African American student success.
-Ideally, Faculty engagement in professional development on DEIA strategies to incorporate in the classroom setting is required. (eg. instructors discuss the delivery of DE courses with a focus on humanizing.
-Specifically offer training for instructors in pedagogy that has shown to be successful in supporting Black / African American students.)
-Discussions on strategies to support Black / African American students in the classroom take place during all department and school meetings.
-(Eg. Department welcome message, best practice, inclusive language, liquid syllabi).
-To address materials, curriculum offered, and programming, we need to explore the creation of learning communities such as Umoja, or paired courses that target Black and African American student populations and develop academic support programs that conduct direct, targeted, and intentional services to support Black / African American students (eg. Multicultural center).
+Departments must review data including our Program Review Equity Data Dashboard (PREDD) which includes quantitative data, and review qualitative data from student focus groups (District Black Student Success workgroup) to inform discussions that lead to specific action for closing the loop on strategies to support Black and African American student success.
+Ideally, faculty engagement in professional development on DEIA strategies to incorporate in the classroom setting is required. (eg. instructors discuss the delivery of courses with a focus on humanizing.
+Specifically offer training for instructors in pedagogy that has shown to be successful in supporting Black and African American students.)
+Discussions on strategies to support Black / African American students in the classroom take place during all department and school meetings (Eg. Department welcome message, best practices, inclusive language, liquid syllabi).
+To address materials, curriculum offered, and programming, we need to explore the creation of learning communities such as Umoja, or paired courses that target Black and African American student populations and develop academic support programs that conduct direct, targeted, and intentional services to support Black and African American students (eg. Culture and Inclusion Center).
 Faculty should also evaluate course materials, activities, and readings to incorporate multiple perspectives.

-Wraparound Services (Counseling, Support Programs, Textbook Programs, etc.)

-What equity-minded process/policy/practice/culture would facilitate a shift to equitable outcomes for this population?
+Wraparound Services (Counseling, Support Programs, Textbook Programs, etc.) What equity-minded process/policy/practice/culture would facilitate a shift to equitable outcomes for this population?

+To address prioritizing resources to directly support intentional efforts to close equity gaps, we will work with College and District Institutional Research to better understand both qualitative and quantitative data regarding the connection between Black and African American successful enrollment and engagement with additional wraparound services that may influence and impact a student's decision to continue enrollment at Miramar.
 Currently, the offices of Outreach, Admissions, and Financial Aid report to three different managers.
 Placing these three offices under a single unit/manager will allow for increased coordination of strategic enrollment planning efforts to focus on the target population.
 This proposed reorganizational structure will be implemented in the 2023 academic year.
 This will provide a collective approach to enhancing overall access for students to receive onboarding and matriculation support from the onset.
 Additionally, data sharing among the key access areas of enrollment services will provide a holistic picture of what students will need.
-In addition, developing outreach programming to specific communities/ neighborhoods that have a high representation of our Black/African American student population in our service population, and creating safe spaces for students, including the development of a multicultural center, would be ideal.
+In addition, developing outreach programming to specific communities/ neighborhoods that have a high representation of our Black and African American student population in our service population, and creating safe spaces for students, including the development of a Culture and Inclusion Center, would be ideal.
+Additionally, as we implement our Academic and Career Pathways, we will review the Equity Metrics disaggregated by race and ethnicity to better understand what our Black and African American students are pursuing in terms of majors and career pathways.
+This will also allow us to identify academic and career pathways that our students are now pursuing and identify any contributing factors as to why.
+We are also working on building up student engagement opportunities through exploration of establishing and Umoja program and supporting the re-establishment of the Black Student Union Club at Miramar.